kendemu/embeddids/README.md

   Cutting down ssh connections and https encrypted connections in order to find footprints of the hacker's computer

 Warning:
+ I can't take any responsibility if you used this IDS in cyber attacking.
  Don't use the pkt-change command!
 The IDS will ARP Storm and ICMP Strom your network!